rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OBSERVATION%SATELLITE(1)%FILE_FORMAT="igg"`

 #### OBSERVATION%SATELLITE()%FILE
-  Path to the file containing the observations in format specified in `OBSERVATION%SATELLITE()%FILE_FORMAT`.
-Bash shell wildcards, e.g. `*`, or `[]` are supported and should be used if the data is distributed over multiple files.
+  Path to the file containing the observations in the format specified in `OBSERVATION%SATELLITE()%FILE_FORMAT`.
+Bash shell wildcards, e.g., `*` or `[]`, are supported and should be used if the data is distributed across multiple files.

   **Type**: string